djeada/Linux-Notes/notes/containers_and_docker.md

   nginx
 ```

-The `:ro` suffix makes the mount read-only inside the container—a good security practice when the container only needs to read files.
+The `:ro` suffix makes the mount read-only inside the container, a good security practice when the container only needs to read files.

 #### Running Interactive Containers